 Fees and Financial Support

-Admission to this programme is open to all applicants with an interest in literature, philosophy, and the history of ideas.
-No prior academic study of the texts is required.
-Participants should, however, be prepared for sustained reading and serious intellectual engagement.
+Applications are submitted through Teleia, The Classical Institute’s proprietary Virtual Learning Platform, developed to support the Institute’s distinctive educational environment and programme delivery.
+Admission is open to applicants with a serious interest in literature, philosophy, and the history of ideas.
+No prior academic study of the texts is required, though participants should be prepared for sustained reading and serious intellectual engagement throughout the programme.
+Applicants will normally receive an admissions update within 14 days of submission.

 Professor